siscia/css-parser/README.md

 The library does parse css files, however the resulting tree is very ugly and not always coherent.

-The output tree does reflect the grammar internal mechanism, so it is all but pretty, however I find it quite manageble.
+The output tree does reflect the grammar internal mechanism, so it is all but pretty, however I find it quite manageable.

 I tried to include as many rules as possible, however I may have miss something, if you find anything that is not parsed please open a issue or submit a pull request.